EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 Once it is ready, you can verify that you can deploy the sample cluster suggested by the helm chart.

+### Single namespace installation

-It is possible to limit the operator's capabilities to solely the namespace in which it has been set up.
-By implementing this restriction, the cluster-level permissions required by the operator will be substantially minimized:
+It is possible to limit the operator's capabilities to solely the namespace in which it has been installed.
+With this restriction, the cluster-level permissions required by the operator will be substantially reduced:

 ```console
 helm upgrade --install edb-pg4k \